Expert care and a tailored plan saved Ed from pancreatitis

 Pancreatitis is inflammation of the pancreas, an organ essential for producing digestive enzymes and regulating blood sugar through insulin.
 When inflamed, the pancreas may release enzymes prematurely, leading to self-digestion.
 Potential complications include peritonitis, an inflammation of the abdominal lining, and diabetes mellitus due to impaired insulin production.

 The exact cause of pancreatic inflammation in cats is often unclear, but infections, dietary factors and underlying conditions like inflammatory bowel disease or liver disease are potential triggers.
-Obesity may contribute by increasing fat levels in the blood, while genetic factors remain uncertain.
+Obesity may contribute by increasing fat levels in the blood, while genetic factors may also be possible.

 A cat suffering from pancreatitis may not always show obvious signs of illness, but small changes can signal something is wrong.
 They might eat less, seem unusually tired or prefer to be alone.
 Some cats vomit or stop grooming, while others become weak from dehydration and weight loss.
 Noticing these signs early and seeking veterinary care can make all the difference.